 Layers of Learning is a little different from a typical curriculum because we give you the freedom to choose books and activities within the curriculum.
 You have to think of it more like a huge guided activity book.
 But it can be difficult to get your head around how to plan a Layers of Learning unit and year, so we’re going to walk through that process now.

 As you gain more experience with homeschool and with using our curriculum you will probably deviate from this process and start doing it your own way, and that’s totally okay.
 In fact, Layers of Learning is all about doing education your own way.

-The process I’m about to describe is completed using pages from the Layers of Learning Homeschool Planner.
-It’s sold as a download (as well as a spiral bound paperback) so you can go grab it now and print the pages we’ll be using so you can follow along.
+The process I’m about to describe is completed using pages from the Layers of Learning Mentor Planner.
+It’s sold as a download (as well as a spiral bound paperback) so you can go grab it now.

-There are three steps to planning a unit and a year of Layers of Learning.
+There are two steps to planning a unit and a year of Layers of Learning.

 - Fill out a pacing guide for the entire year